 New Zealand’s pattern of religious diversity developed out of the religious cultures brought by the communities that migrated to the country.
 Māori brought religious customs and practices from Polynesia.
 European missionaries and settlers brought varieties of British Protestantism and French Catholicism.
 Anglicans, Methodists and Presbyterians shaped the structure, values and traditions of the new society.
 Almost all Māori adopted forms of Christianity, so New Zealand was regarded as a Christian nation.

 From the 1970s there was a dramatic decline in church attendance and affiliation in New Zealand.
-As a result, in the 2013 census 42% of New Zealanders described themselves as having no religion.
-The proportion was even higher in larger cities and among the young.
-This figure is about double that of the US and Britain, and Australia.
+In the 2013 census 42% of New Zealanders described themselves as having no religion.
+The proportion was higher in larger cities and among the young.
+This figure is about double that in the USA, Britain and Australia.
 Fewer than 10% of those who state they have ‘no religion’ are committed atheists, and many do have spiritual interests and concerns.

-In 2006 the New Zealand Defence Force confronted an issue of religious diversity.
+In the 2000s the New Zealand Defence Force confronted an issue of religious diversity.
 It learned that the US-manufactured sights on weapons used by its troops in Afghanistan were inscribed with Biblical references.
-Defence Minister Wayne Mapp said that when New Zealand soldiers were operating in Muslim countries, the references could be misconstrued.
-The manufacturer was instructed to remove the inscriptions from further orders of the gun sights.
+Defence Minister Wayne Mapp observed that when New Zealand soldiers were operating in Muslim countries, the references could be misconstrued.
+The manufacturer was instructed to remove the inscriptions from further orders of the gunsights.

-Since the 1970s there has been a worldwide intensification of religious identity.
+Since the 1970s there has been a worldwide intensification of religious identity among those who remain believers.
 This has been reflected in New Zealand in the growth of the charismatic movement in the mainstream Christian churches, and in new evangelical and Pentecostal communities.

-Changes to immigration policy from the 1980s meant that adherents to non-Christian religions doubled in number between 1996 and 2006, and another 20% between 2006 and 2013.
-Immigration changes have also influenced Christianity in New Zealand, with substantial numbers of Korean Presbyterians and Methodists, Taiwanese Presbyterians, Samoan Catholics and Congregationalists, South African conservative Presbyterians and Filipino and Tongan Catholics settling in New Zealand.
+Changes to immigration policy from the 1980s meant that adherents to non-Christian religions doubled in number between 1996 and 2006, and increased by another 20% between 2006 and 2013.
+Immigration changes have also influenced Christianity in New Zealand, with the arrival of substantial numbers of Korean Presbyterians and Methodists, Taiwanese Presbyterians, Samoan Catholics and Congregationalists, South African conservative Presbyterians, and Filipino and Tongan Catholics.

-In the 2010s Christianity remained the largest single religion in New Zealand but there were also sizeable Hindu, Buddhist, Muslim and Sikh communities.
-These so-called communities were made up of various ethnic and language groups with very different migrant experiences.
+In the 2010s Christianity remained the largest single religion in New Zealand but there were also sizeable Hindu, Buddhist, Muslim and Sikh communities, each made up of various ethnic and language groups with very different migrant experiences.
 None was represented by a single organisation.
-There was sometimes considerable dissent and tension between different faith groups, resulting in complex relationships both within and between religious communities.
+There was sometimes tension between different faith groups, resulting in complex relationships both within and between religious communities.

-Hinduism is the second-largest religion in New Zealand after Christianity, with about 89,900 followers in 2013.
-Their numbers nearly tripled in the decade after 1996, mainly due to changes in immigration regulations and political turmoil in Fiji, which led Fijian Indians to settle in New Zealand.
+Hinduism is the largest religion in New Zealand other than Christianity, with almost 90,000 followers in 2013.
+Their numbers nearly tripled in the decade after 1996, mainly due to changes in immigration policy and political turmoil in Fiji, which led Fijian Indians to settle in New Zealand.

-The settlement of Hindus in New Zealand dates back to the arrival of sepoys (Indian soldiers) in the 19th century, with the first communities from the Punjab and Gujarat arriving in the 1890s.
+The settlement of Hindus in New Zealand dates back to the arrival of a handful of Lascars (Indian seamen) and sepoys (Indian soldiers) in the early 19th century.
+The first small communities from Gujarat and the Punjab arrived in the 1890s.
 Until the 1980s almost all Hindu migrants came from Gujarat.
-Later they arrived from all over India and from elsewhere, including Sri Lanka, Malaysia and South Africa.
+Later they arrived from all over India and from Sri Lanka, Malaysia and South Africa.

 In 1836 the missionary William Colenso saw Māori women near Whāngārei using a broken bronze bell to boil potatoes.
 The inscription around the rim read ‘Muhayideen Baksh’s ship’s bell’ in very old Tamil script.
 This discovery has led to speculation that Tamil-speaking Hindus may have visited New Zealand hundreds of years ago.
 However, historians have said that the bell does not prove early Tamil contact with New Zealand.